lakewood999/lakewood999.github.io/README.md

 # lakewood999.github.io
-My website, running on the servesium template.
-Info on my projects, and otehr information.
+My website running the Servesium template.
+Information available on website.
+Repository free to download, obviously.
+HOWEVER, NO selling any information on this site, or any code.
+This code is FREE and should be used for monetization purposes.